Couchlock after smoking weed? 7 ways to prevent it!

 We have all heard it before: Someone refers to Indica as “In-da-couch”.
 What does it mean?
-It is referring to couch lock.
-But what is couch lock?
+It is referring to couchlock.
+But what is couchlock?
 What causes it?
 How do you fight against it?
 Do you want to fight against it?
-For the answers to these questions and others, read on:
+For the answers to these questions and a definition of it, read on:

-Couch lock is a term used by stoners to describe a strong feeling of physical sedation brought on by smoking cannabis.
+Couch-lock is a term used by stoners to describe a strong feeling of physical sedation brought on by smoking cannabis.
 It used to be thought that the Indica strain of weed was the culprit.
 Now it is believed that the sedative effects of certain strains of weed are caused by terpenes.
-There are some strains of Sativa which have been reported as causing couch lock also.
+There are some strains of Sativa that have been reported as causing Couch-lock also.
 Having ingested a higher quantity of terpenes causes the user to feel like their bodies have turned into a lump of heavy clay.
 The thought of moving at all is beyond comprehension.
 You feel as though you are locked to whatever surface you happen to find yourself on – hence couchlock.

 If you have even dabbled in the use of marijuana, then you have most likely heard of Northern Lights.
-The strain is renowned for its popularity and purported ability to assist with anxiety, chronic pain and insomnia.
-If you like to indulge, then Northern Lights will get you into couch lock.
+If you like to indulge, then Northern Lights will get you into Couch-lock.
 Northern Lights is a hybrid of two Indicas – Thai and Afghani.
 At 21% THC levels and relatively high terpenes, it can get you very high.

 Master Kish is another Indica marijuana strain.
 Master Kush has won a pair of Cannabis Cup Awards (2005 and 2006).
 It has high terpene levels and THC, coming in at an average of 16% and reaching 20%.
 Master Kush will definitely lock you to the couch.
 Just ask Snoop Dogg, a purported supporter of the strain.
 This strain is not for the beginner smoker.